 Effect of Delayed Retirement

-There is not a benefit to waiting beyond your full retirement age to collect a spousal benefit.
+There's no plus in waiting beyond your full retirement age to collect a spousal benefit.
 But you can gain from waiting to begin your own benefits if you're married and if you're the higher earner.
-This will also increase the available survivor benefit.
+This will also increase the survivor benefit.

-For married couples, this means joint social security benefits are often maximized when the lower-earning spouse begins benefits earlier (as long as those benefits would not be lost due to the earnings test), while the higher-earning spouse delays benefits until age 70.
+Joint benefits for married couples often increase when the spouse who earns less begins taking benefits earlier.
+But this depends on those benefits not being lost due to the earnings test while the spouse who earns more delays benefits until age 70.

-As a widow/widower, you can begin benefits based on your own earnings record and later switch to survivor's benefits, or begin survivor's benefits and later switch to benefits based on your own record.
-Using either of these strategies entails filing what is called a restricted application, which means you are restricting your application to either your own benefit amount or a survivor benefit amount.
+You can begin taking benefits as a widow or widower based on your own earnings record.
+Then you can later switch to survivor's benefits.
+You might also begin survivor's benefits and later switch to benefits based on your own record.
+Both choices mean filing a restricted application.
+This means you're restricting your request to either your own benefit amount or a survivor benefit amount.

-In contrast, such switching strategies are not allowed between spouse's benefits and benefits based on your own record unless you were born on or before January 1, 1954, and have already reached your full retirement age.
-This date of birth rule came into play due to new Social Security rules which became law in November 2015.
+Switching isn't allowed between spouse's benefits and benefits based on your own record unless you were born on or before January 1, 1954.
+You must also have reached your full retirement age.
+The date of birth rule came into play due to changes that became law in November 2015.

-- 2 years: if your divorced spouse is 62, but has not yet filed, you must be divorced two years before you can claim a spousal benefit based on their record.
-There's no two-year requirement for claiming on an ex-spouse's record if they've filed for benefits.
+Two years are required if your divorced spouse has reached age 62 but hasn't yet filed.
+You must be divorced for two years before you can claim a spousal benefit based on their record.
+There's no two-year rule for claiming on an ex-spouse's record if they've filed for benefits.

-- 10 years: must have been married to claim a spousal benefit on an ex-spouse's record
+You must have been married for 10 years to claim a spousal benefit on an ex-spouse's record.